JohnniesHere/Para-Gruta-Rally/README.md

-# Charity Management Application
+# Paragrutarally Management Application

-A comprehensive web application for charities to manage participants, teams, activities, and forms, replacing Excel-based workflows with a modern, user-friendly solution.
+A comprehensive web application to manage users, kids, teams, events, vehicles and forms, replacing Excel-based workflows with a modern, user-friendly solution.

 ## 🌟 Features